 3. The APESB recognises that its professional and ethical standards and guidance notes play an important role in the education of members and students of the Professional Bodies and that this has a beneficial effect on the accounting profession.
-For this reason the APESB makes its standards and guidance notes widely available, free of charge, to members and students of the Professional Bodies and other key stakeholders identified by the APESB, including but not limited to Australian bodies (including Universities) involved in the provision of graduate, post graduate and diploma qualifications in Accounting, as regulated by the laws of each State and Territory in Australia.
+For this reason the APESB makes its standards and guidance notes widely available, free of charge, to members and students of the Professional Bodies and other key stakeholders identified by the APESB, including Australian bodies involved in the provision of graduate, post graduate and diploma qualifications in Accounting (including Universities), as regulated by the laws of each State and Territory in Australia.

 4. By publishing this Copyright Policy the APESB does not intend to restrict the extent to which members and students of the Professional Bodies and key stakeholders use the APESB standards and guidance notes.
 Rather, the APESB intends to:

-- APESB will permit a third party to publish, reproduce, adapt, communicate or make use of the APESB Works at no cost and without the need to obtain permission from the APESB provided the third party is:
+6. Subject to clause 7 below, APESB will permit a third party to publish, reproduce, adapt, communicate or make use of the APESB Works at no cost and without the need to obtain permission from the APESB provided that the third party is:

-- The Professional Bodies may use it to form the basis of educational and other guidance material for their members provided that APESB Works are not modified, subject always to the terms of clauses 6(d) and (e).
+(c) a Professional Body, who may use it to form the basis of educational and other guidance material for their members provided that APESB Works are not modified.

-- The Professional Bodies may utilise extracts from the APESB Works when creating content, but must in doing so provide the following reference to such extracts:
+(a) The Professional Bodies may utilise extracts from the APESB Works (other than the APESB Works described in 7(c) below) when creating content, but must in doing so provide the following reference to such extracts:

-- If Professional Bodies seek to use APESB Works as permitted by clauses 6(d), they acknowledge and agree that APESB does not grant them permission to use any materials provided by third parties that may be used in APESB Works (Third Party Works).
-Any use of Third Party Works without obtaining prior permission from the copyright owner may breach the provisions of the Copyright Act 1968 (Cth).
+(b) If Professional Bodies seek to use APESB Works as permitted by clause 7(a), they acknowledge and agree that APESB does not grant them permission to use any materials provided by third parties that may be used in APESB Works (Third Party Works).
+Any use of Third Party Works without obtaining prior permission from the copyright owner may breach the provisions of the Copyright Act 1968 (Cth); and

-- Any third party who publishes, reproduces, adapts, communicates or makes use of the APESB Works (whether in accordance with clause 6 or having obtained written permission from the APESB) must ensure the following acknowledgment is clearly visible alongside the APESB Works, in addition to any of the referencing requirements specified in clause 6:
+10. Any third party who publishes, reproduces, adapts, communicates or makes use of the APESB Works (whether in accordance with clauses 6 and 7 or having obtained written permission from the APESB) must ensure the following acknowledgment is clearly visible alongside the APESB Works, in addition to any of the referencing requirements specified in clause 7:

-“Reproduced with the permission of the copyright owner, Accounting Professional & Ethical Standards Board Limited (APESB), Australia”
+“Reproduced with the permission of the copyright owner or authorised licensee, Accounting Professional & Ethical Standards Board Limited (APESB), Australia”